twalla/dotfiles/README.md

 ### homebrew

-`brew.sh` automatically detects if homebrew is installed and if it isn't, installs it - afterwards it installs all applications specified in specified in `Brewfile`.
+`brew.sh` automatically detects if homebrew is installed and if it isn't, installs it - afterwards it installs all applications specified in `Brewfile`.
 One nice bonus of managing things this way is you can `brew install` additional apps and then run `brew bundle dump` to generate or update your `Brewfile`.

 ### stow